ayannw/ayannw/README.md

 ![](https://komarev.com/ghpvc/?username=theRealAyan)
 ### Hello There ! 👋🏼

 I'm Ayan, a highschool student from Bangladesh.
-I like to code in NodeJS and C++, I love making Discord bots and I want to be a video game developer in future.
+I like to code in TypeScript, I love making Discord bots and I want to be a video game developer in future.

 <table>
   <tr>